uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 (PreviousDocumentUnionGoods)) OR
-(at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PREVIOUS DOCUMENT.Type&gt; is in SET CL178 (PreviousDocumentUnionGoods)) for each and every Consignment Item
+(at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PREVIOUS DOCUMENT.Type&gt; is in SET CL178 (PreviousDocumentUnionGoods)) for each and every Consignment Item;
 IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Declaration type&gt; is in SET
 {T2, T2F}
 AND the first two characters of &lt;CUSTOMS OFFICE OF DEPARTURE.Reference